MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 Run your bot locally.

-## Start the emulator and connect your Blob storage bot
+## Start the Emulator and connect your Blob storage bot

-Next, start the emulator and then connect to your bot in the emulator:
+Next, start the Emulator and then connect to your bot in the Emulator:

-1. Click the **Create new bot configuration** link in the emulator "Welcome" tab.
+1. Click the **Create new bot configuration** link in the Emulator "Welcome" tab.
 2. Fill in fields to connect to your bot, given the information on the webpage displayed when you started your bot.

 ## Interact with your Blob storage bot